 Growth can come from many places, as she points out, but a company has to make the right choices and prioritize the right things, such as the right regions and verticals or sales philosophy.

 - Viedoc’s sales philosophy is really about understanding the customer.
 What are their pain points?
 Is Viedoc going to be the right solution for them?
 It is essential to be reliable and prompt, and it is paramount to listen to them and understand everything that they're saying.

-And then, of course, there’s the people.
+And then, of course, there are the people.
 The right people.

 - The right people with the right mindset and attitude on your team are a key ingredient for growth.
-In our Uppsala office, we have more than 10 nationalities and actively work towards gender equality.
-We give everyone a fair chance, and with the right attitude, skillset and experience, you can certainly get far at Viedoc.
+In our Uppsala office, we have more than ten nationalities and actively work towards gender equality.
+We give everyone a fair chance, and with the right attitude, skillset, and experience, you can certainly get far at Viedoc.

 - The medical and scientific community are doing their best to bring treatments to people and preserve their health, and companies like Viedoc facilitate that.
 We help make clinical trials faster, more efficient, and more abundant.
 My work at Viedoc is a great way to contribute to a healthier world, and that motivates me to come to work every day and to put in my very best.

 Like most purpose-driven people, Parul has a beautiful life story behind her.
 It has been difficult at times and imperfect at others, but it has propelled her forward and taught her to see challenges as opportunities.
 Like the waterfalls in her industrial hometown back in India, she seems to find momentum no matter what comes her way.